ddanier/sub-pre-commit/README.md

 * Take the list of files `pre-commit` passed and remove the prefix - according to the path given in `-p`.
 * If no files match the own path prefix - the `sub-pre-commit` will just exit.
+  (This is just to be sure, the config already filtered for the correct path)
 * Change the working directory into the folder passed using `-p`.
 * Then it will execute `pre-commit run` passing all those matched files.
+  (Actually what happens is quite more complex, as `pre-commit` will not allow this. `sub-pre-commit` will run a monkey patched version of `pre-commit`.
+See "Warnings" below)
 * Your linter config paths now just match. 😉👍

 Looking at `src/backend/.pre-commit-config.yaml` this could then look like: